-- 43. A provider may find that intersectional or disaggregated analysis is limited by small student numbers or high levels of statistical uncertainty.
-The latter is often a consequence of small student numbers.
-For characteristics included in the OfS access and participation data dashboards, users are encouraged to consider the statistical uncertainty associated with each indicator value we have calculated whether based on large or small student numbers through the information included in the dashboard.
-A provider may want to consider whether information on statistical uncertainty is available in respect of any other datasets they may be using to understand its performance. - 44.
-Consideration of statistical uncertainty is important to ensure that users can have confidence in their use and interpretation of statistics.
+- 46. Considering statistical uncertainty is important to ensure that users can have confidence in their use and interpretation of statistics.
 As the actual students in a provider's observed population are just one possible realisation of many other populations of students who could have attended that provider, or may do so in the future, statistical uncertainty exists because of the potential for random variation in student behaviours and outcomes.
-A provider is encouraged to consider this potential for random variation when assessing undertaking its assessment of performance. - 45.
-Where analysis is limited by small student numbers or high levels of statistical uncertainty, a provider may use the EORR to give general consideration to whether students are likely to experience risks to equality of opportunity.
-A provider may also consider gathering information and data in different ways, for example through focus groups or other qualitative analysis.
-A provider may wish to consider using this information in place of, or in conjunction with, analysis of quantitative data. - 46.
-Access and participation plans must not include information which makes individuals identifiable: onward publication of the plans must remain compliant with the UK GDPR.
+A provider is encouraged to consider this potential for random variation when assessing its performance. - 47.
+Where analysis is limited by small student numbers or high levels of statistical uncertainty, a provider may use the EORR to consider whether students are likely to experience risks to equality of opportunity.
+A provider may also consider gathering information and data in different ways, for example, through focus groups or other qualitative analysis.
+A provider may wish to consider using this information in place of, or in conjunction with, analysis of quantitative data. - 48.
+Access and participation plans must not include information that makes individuals identifiable: publication of the plans must comply with the UK General Data Protection Regulation (GDPR).
 Where the numbers of students with particular characteristics are too small to inform their assessment, a provider may choose to use an aggregate of two or four years of data to ensure that data is more robust and that individuals cannot be identified.
 However, where this is not possible or appropriate, providers should summarise where this is the case.
-A provider can use qualitative analysis, regional or national statistics, or academic evidence, to assess the gaps and barriers in its context.
+A provider can use qualitative analysis, regional or national statistics, or academic evidence, to assess the indications of risk and barriers in its context. - 49.
+We would expect a credible plan to also do the following: - a.
+State in the plan, or the annex that sets out a provider's assessment of performance, where data has been supressed or not included due to small numbers. - b.
+Describe the confidence it has in the performance data, and whether or how it considers statistical uncertainty to have had an impact on its assessment of performance. - c.
+Comply with the UK GDPR and the Data Protection Act 2018 in relation to using and publishing information that may identify individuals. - d.
+Consider the EORR, internal data, and any other national, regional and local data and evidence (including qualitative data). - e.
+Include timebound written commitments for collecting and reporting on data that is currently suppressed. - 50.
+This will be particularly important where a provider has a small number of students (for both a particular group or whole student population). - 51.
+If a provider identifies areas in which it has no data or knowledge, it may wish to consider whether a lack of information and data is contributing to a risk, and if so whether it can put in place any data collection systems to mitigate it, or seek to develop better understanding through evaluation.